Alogyn/alx-interview/0x00-pascal_triangle/README.md

 # 0x00.
 Pascal's Triangle 🔺

-elcome to the **Pascal's Triangle** project for the ALX Interview Preparation.
+Welcome to the **Pascal's Triangle** project for the ALX Interview Preparation.
 In this project, you will implement an algorithm in Python to generate Pascal's Triangle up to a given number of rows.

 ## 📝 Learning Objectives